APAP vs CPAP: Which One Should You Choose?

-Pros and Cons of CPAP machines
+Pros and Cons of CPAP machines:

-The medical field considers CPAP machines as one of the best treatments for sleep apnea.
+The medical field considers CPAP devices as one of the best treatments for sleep apnea.
 If the device suits you, it can provide relief and comfort to patients having a hard time getting a good night’s sleep.